JunjieHu/ReCo-RL/README.md

 Demo
 ==
 - Decode the test set using pre-trained model.
 We recommend to use our pre-trained model for further comparison in your paper.
 After decoding, you would expect to see the decoding automatic scores as follows (improved scores over those reported in the paper).
+You can find the decoding output by our model [here](https://drive.google.com/file/d/1QBjKZVynWOSA6PsQJofNMU4WknBs1mq8/view?usp=sharing).

 |Score|SPICE|BLEU-4|ROUGE-L|CIDEr|METEOR|
 |---|---|---|---|---|---|